 These types of names are very action-driven and can show the result that you will give to your target audience.
-(For instance, Making Sense of Cents implies that this blog will help you clarify and understand your finances and money better.)
+(For instance, Making Sense of Cents implies that this blog will help you understand your finances and money better.)

 Blog Names Ideas: What to Avoid

 So now that I’ve shared quite a few ideas for how to choose a blog name, here are some things you should avoid when coming up with a name for your blog.